 More options are a good thing, since a vast majority of people are redeeming miles in a sub-optimal way.
 And that’s a good thing, because it lets those of us “in the know” redeem miles more efficiently.

 But the danger is if Delta is going to start viewing miles as a discount program rather than a rewards program towards free travel (or a number of other things).
 Airlines make huge amounts of money off their credit card arrangements, and consumers aren’t stupid.

 If Delta wants to have a co-branded American Express Card and the only way to redeem those miles is for one cent each towards the cost of travel on Delta, consumers won’t stick around.
-There are much more rewarding cards, like the Citi® Double Cash Card, Capital One Venture Rewards Credit Card, and the Barclaycard Arrival® Plus World Elite Mastercard®.
+There are much more rewarding cards, like the Citi® Double Cash Card, Capital One Venture Rewards Credit Card (Rates & Fees), and the Barclaycard Arrival® Plus World Elite Mastercard®.

 Having a non-fixed mileage currency keeps them aspirational, and adds an element of mystery which will keep people intrigued.
 If airlines sell everything at fair(er) prices and miles are fixed value, the incentive to be loyal will go way down, regardless of how high revenue or profitable of a customer you are.

 There are no surprises here, as Delta isn’t secretive about wanting to move SkyMiles towards a discount currency worth a penny per mile.
 Personally I view that as dangerous, both in terms of feeling rewarded as a SkyMiles member, and also in terms of Delta’s co-branded credit card business.

 Many credit cards are successful largely because you can’t put an exact value on a points currency, so the points feel aspirational.
 If SkyMiles are going to be worth a penny each, Delta is going to have to do better with their credit card offerings, and should count on losing a lot of (still) loyal customers.